Aaron Mooy: 2012–2017: Senior debut and World Cup qualifiers

 On 7 December 2012, Mooy made his senior debut for Australia at Hong Kong Stadium, scoring the opening goal in a 9–0 victory against Guam in the second preliminary round of the East Asian Cup.
 Two days later, he scored his second goal for his nation in an 8–0 win against Chinese Taipei, ensuring qualification to the final stage of the competition.
-From there Mooy didn't make another senior appearance until he started in the last group match on 28 July 2013, scoring the equaliser, in a 4–3 loss to China.
-Ahead of the 2015 Asian Cup, Mooy was initially included in the 46-man provisional squad by manager Ange Postecoglou, who would finalise a trimmed 23-man squad before the tournament began.
-However, he was ultimately excluded from the final selection and instead participated in a 12-day camp at New York University in Abu Dhabi alongside the other 22 unselected players, playing scheduled friendlies from 11 to 18 January 2015.
+Mooy didn't make another senior appearance until he started in the last group match on 28 July 2013, scoring the equaliser in a 4–3 loss to China.
+Ahead of the 2015 Asian Cup, Mooy was included in the 46-man provisional squad by manager Ange Postecoglou, but was excluded from the final selection and instead participated in a 12-day camp at New York University in Abu Dhabi alongside the other 22 unselected players, playing scheduled friendlies from 11 to 18 January 2015.

 Although he missed the opening match in June, Mooy was recalled under Postecoglou despite concerns of his fitness, for the World Cup qualifiers in September.
-In the following matches, he scored a brace in Australia's 5–0 win over Bangladesh and was involved in their opening goal of a 3–0 victory in their next match against Tajikistan.
-At the second round of the group stage, now placed as a starter, Mooy assisted once and forced an error from keeper Ruslan Amirov that led to an own goal in a 3–0 win against Kyrgyzstan, before helping The Socceroos top the table after providing a hat-trick of assists for his side in a 4–0 victory against Bangladesh on 17 November.
+He scored a brace in Australia's 5–0 win over Bangladesh and was involved in their opening goal of a 3–0 victory in their next match against Tajikistan.
+In the second round of the group stage, now playing as a starter, Mooy assisted once and forced an error from keeper Ruslan Amirov that led to an own goal in a 3–0 win against Kyrgyzstan, before helping The Socceroos top the table after providing a hat-trick of assists for his side in a 4–0 victory against Bangladesh on 17 November.
 In March 2016, Mooy went on to record 1 goal and 2 assists in the last two matches of the group against Tajikistan (7–0), and Jordan (5–1).